Rock-Village.com

 Petersburg was strategically important.
 Both sides of the Civil War knew that if it fell, the Confederate capital in Richmond would also fall.
 The siege on Petersburg was long and ugly.
 The larger park includes four areas: The Eastern Front (pictures of which are on this page), the Western Front (no pics, sorry), City Point (next page) and Five Forks (also next page).

 The Eastern Front consisted of many different batteries.
-Each battery was basically earthen work fortifications, artillery / canons, and the men who were members of that group.
+Each battery was basically earthen work fortifications, artillery / cannons, and the men who were members of that group.

 Anyone want to try storming the fortification?